 Robotic process automation (RPA) technology is embraced by enterprises globally for varied sectors.
 The global robotic process automation market is growing in size with a CAGR of 24.9% between 2020 to 2027 and is expected to touch USD 6.10 billion by 2027.

 The insurance industry is still exploring ways to leverage its capabilities to their full potential, those who have managed to make inroads are already experiencing extraordinary benefits.
-Considering that insurance is now an integral part of our lives, the benefits received from RPA adoption are enjoyed by insurers and customers.
+Considering that insurance is now an integral part of our lives, the benefits received from the adoption of RPA in insurance are innumerable.
 As a heavily regulated sector, insurance comes with a lot of documentation and standardized processes.
 Be it minimizing errors in claim processing or speeding up fraud detection processes, there’s a lot RPA can do to empower the insurance sector.

 In its 21st CEO Survey, PwC iterates the importance of organizations becoming ‘bionic’ to enable humans and machines to work together to blend emotional and technological capabilities.
 It further repeats the role of RPA in making them bionic, citing it as the key to this transition.